Skip to main content

 Join the fun at Don Gregorio on Washington Street for a FREE pasta-making demonstration for kids!
 Under the guidance of their head chef from Italy, little chefs will get hands-on experience as they roll out fresh dough and use a handheld pasta machine to create authentic, homemade pasta.
 A perfect way to introduce kids to the joy of cooking.

-Lee Fields Foraging with Chef Epi Rohan
+Lee Fields Foraging with Chef Epi Rogan - BOOKED OUT

 2.00pm, Sunday 17th August, Car Park Lee Fields

-Discover the hidden flavors of nature on this unique foraging adventure with renowned chef Epi Rohan.
+Discover the hidden flavors of nature on this unique foraging adventure with renowned chef Epi Rogan.
 Set against the lush backdrop of Lee Fields, this immersive experience will introduce you to the wild edible plants that thrive along the banks of the River Lee and beyond.
 Guided by Epi’s expertise, you’ll learn how to identify, harvest, and incorporate these natural ingredients into delicious dishes.
 Expect hands-on foraging, insightful culinary tips, and a fresh perspective on the local landscape.

 Herb Garden Workshop